Smart Crosswalk™ In-Roadway Warning Light (IRWL) System

 6. Flashing LED Pedestrian Warning Signs

 Flashing LED Warning Signs complement our Smart Crosswalk™ system.
-They offer and additional level of safety by reinforcing existing traffic control measures (see Figure 10).
+They offer an additional level of safety by reinforcing existing traffic control measures (see Figure 9).

 A typical Smart Crosswalk™ configuration includes LED signs on both sides of the street.
-For an enhanced level of visibility, and depending on the street configuration, you may consider our back-to-back sign option (total of four signs).
+For an enhanced level of visibility, and depending on the street configuration, you may consider our back-to-back sign option (for a total of four signs).

-LED signs are available in a variety of standard sizes (30″, 36”, and 48”), as well as customized sizes.
-All LightGuard’s signs can be powered via A/C and/or solar power sources.
+LED warning signs are available in a variety of standard sizes (30″, 36”, and 48”), as well as customized sizes.
+All LightGuard’s signs can be powered via A/C and/or solar power sources, including solar wireless.